 On Monday 8th April 2013 it was announced that the former Prime Minister Margaret Thatcher was dead.
 The sense of jubilation at her death was truly remarkable and obviously distressing to the many millions of right-wing people that describe her legacy in glowing terms, even going as far as making claims that she was "the best Prime Minister ever", despite her massive unpopularity and her appalling legacy of failure.

-The fact that so many people have taken to open celebration of her death is evidence of her destructive legacy.
+The fact that so many people took to open celebration of her death is evidence of her destructive legacy.
 The woman clung to power by dividing society and setting the factions against each other, instead of allowing them to unite against her.
 Even after her death British society is still clearly divided, and the same divisive scapegoating tactics are being used again by the incumbent Tory led government.

 |Margaret Thatcher and her friend, the murderous|